-Colours should be seen as something to be worked towards throughout the year and are normally awarded in Years 9 and 10.
+Colours should be seen as something to be worked towards throughout the year and are normally awarded in Years 7 to U6.
 They may be re-awarded in the Sixth Form for consistent musical excellence and participation.
 To gain Music Colours pupils should: